bc-anaisabel/meta_analysis_climate_restor/README.md

 1. The original [datatable](data/Clim_dev_test.csv) containing all restoration metrics and study information
 2. The [datatable](data/DEV3.csv) (one per climate deviation calculation method) containing all climate deviation values

-**Experimental units**: each ecosystem aspect that was evaluated in restoration is an experimental unit, but this is nested within the study where it comes from, i.e. observations are not independent.
+- Experimental units: each ecosystem aspect that was evaluated in restoration is an experimental unit, but this is nested within the study where it comes from, i.e. observations are not independent.

 During this stage I am doing data exploration of the second dataset by: